-Daily Fantasy Sports Sites
+Daily Fantasy Sports Sites for 2017

 Interested in playing daily fantasy sports contests online?
 Chances are you're confused about where to play.
 Don't worry though, because we're here to help.
 We've researched and tested all of the available options, and ranked them accordingly.
 The following are our top recommendations, and we can confidently state that these are currently the best daily fantasy sports sites on the web.

 |#4||StarsDraft||100% up to $250||Visit Site|

 If you live in the United States and have gambled online before, or considered doing so, then you're probably aware that using gambling sites comes with a few challenges.
 The US legal situation in relation to online gambling is confusing, and all the gambling sites that accept US customers are based overseas.
 This, understandably, can lead to concerns about whether they are safe to use.